TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/network-server.md

 - `ns.dev-addr-prefixes`: Device address prefixes of this Network Server
 - `ns.net-id`: NetID of this Network Server
-- `ns.cluster-id`: {{< new-in-version "3.14.0" >}} ClusterID of this Network Server.
+- `ns.cluster-id`: ClusterID of this Network Server.
 This is purely informative and is added as metadata to messages forwarded to the Application Server

 ## Uplink Options